donphi/human-loop-hypothesis/data_ingestion/ukb_journals_extraction/README.md

 **Note**: The extraction step must be completed before running the download script.

+### Sci-Hub Integration

+The system now includes Sci-Hub integration for improved PDF retrieval:

+1. For direct PDF downloads (URLs ending with .pdf or containing 'render' or 'printable'):
+   - The system attempts to download directly from the source
+   - If the download fails or the content is invalid, it falls back to Sci-Hub using the DOI

+2. For non-PDF URLs (DOI links, journal pages, etc.):
+   - The system skips the direct download and goes straight to Sci-Hub
+   - It uses the DOI information from the extracted_urls.txt file

+3. The downloaded PDFs are stored in separate directories:
+   - `/data/pdf/` - PDFs downloaded directly from the source
+   - `/data/sci_pdf/` - PDFs downloaded through Sci-Hub

+4. Sci-Hub specific logs are stored in `/data/sci_pdf/logs/`

 ### Filtering Options

 The extract_urls.py script supports several filtering options: